 The physical therapy assessment portion of a therapy note is the why behind the treatment you provided during your patient’s visit.

 Physical Therapy Assessment Documentation Examples

-Physical Therapy Evaluation Assessment Example
+Physical Therapy Assessment Example: Evaluation

-Here is a very simple outline for an evaluation assessment:
+Try following this simple outline for an evaluation assessment:

-- Restate diagnosis
+- Restate the diagnosis

-- Remark on rehab potential
+- Remark on the patient’s rehab potential

-- Identify key impairments
+- Identify their key impairments

 - State why skilled PT is necessary

-Evaluation Assessment Example: Patient presents with signs and symptoms consistent with diagnosis of R Hip OA, s/p 1 week post operative R THA.
+Patient presents with signs and symptoms consistent with diagnosis of R Hip OA, s/p 1 week post operative R THA.
 Rehab potential is excellent.
-Key impairments include: decreased ROM and strength of the left lower extremity, poor balance and compensatory gait patterning, increased swelling, and pain with functional activities such as squatting, walking, and stairs.
+Key impairments include: decreased ROM and strength of the left lower extremity, poor balance and compensatory gait patterning, increased swelling, and pain with functional activities such as squatting, walking, and climbing stairs.
 Skilled PT is required to address these key impairments and to provide and progress with an appropriate home exercise program.
 This evaluation is of moderate complexity due to the changing nature of the patient’s presentation as well as the comorbidities and medical factors included in this evaluation.

 3 Physical Therapy Documentation Tips